slowernews/hamster-system/README.md

 - if you need to detail an action (sometimes a file or a folder name):

         Insert a comment: (comment)
-        Example with an action: Write a mail to Susy (your comment here)
+        Example: Write a mail to Susy (your comment here)

         Insert a date: (year-month-day=hour)
         You can use it in the beggining of the line to allow chronological sorting.
-        Example with an action: (2012-11-29=9h) Doctor appointment Example with a file name: plan+1.1.2 (2012-11-29)
+        Example: (2012-11-29=9h) Doctor appointment

 ####Lists: